CarlosRios/sortable-posts/README.md

 ## Sortable Posts For WordPress
-Sortable Posts is a small framework for WordPress that adds sortability to the post edit screen of any post type you choose.
+Sortable Posts is a small plugin for WordPress that adds sortability to the post edit screen of any post type you choose.

 ![Sortable Posts Display](https://github.com/CarlosRios/sortable-posts-wp/blob/master/assets/images/display_image.jpg)